Islamic design

 Here is a khalasi to compare the zubaidi with.
 You can see that it is a darker colour and here can be seen as it is found, typically, just breaking through the surface of the ground, which is how it can be spotted.
 Having said that, I have spent time looking for them without success but, like much relating to the desert, Qataris seem to find them relatively easily.
 It must be similar to looking for fossil sharks’ teeth; once you have found one, the rest are relatively easy to see.

-Typical rock structures in the west of the country
+Typical rock structures in the west of the country Typical rock structures in the west of the country

-To the west of the country there are a number of low hills over Qatar’s main oil field.
+To the west of the country there are a number of relatively low hills around and over Qatar’s main oil field.
 These are often mushroom-shaped due to the erosion of the underlying, softer rock and form an interesting contrast to the visual character of the rest of the country.
 They tend to be no more than about twenty or thirty metres in height and are located from Dukhan, south through Umm Bab and then on towards the border with Saudi Arabia.

 A lone tree in the middle of the peninsula